jprendi/thesis/README.md

 # Welcome to the repo of my master thesis!✨

-*Foraging for new physics: machine learning-based, model-agnostic for real-time new physics searches at the 40 MHz Scouting system of CMS.*
+*Foraging for new physics: machine learning-based, model-agnostic and real-time new physics searches at the 40 MHz Scouting system of CMS.*

 What does this mean?